 Instead of the gardening we had planned for last Sunday, my husband and I de-quilled this pup for about 4 hours.
 Multiple little incisions had to be made to remove quills near the eye and in the pup’s carpal joint.
 He went home as if nothing had happened.

 Ah, to be a frolicking beast in summer.
-Just watch out for fishing gear, the sun, exploring unknown vacation spots, and flies and porcupines and maggots!
+Just watch out for fishing gear, the sun, exploring unknown vacation spots and porcupines!